 This is a major stumbling block in large and small businesses alike.
 Employees can be inefficient, disruptive and can cause other problems.
 A sound awareness of the tools and techniques involved in hiring and managing the right staff is necessary.

-A majority of new businesses in Dubai are started by expatriates.
+A majority of business setup in Dubai are started by expatriates.
 And they sometimes do not have long-term plans of staying in the country.
 This makes their outlook short-term in nature and they come with pre-conceived notions about the market which makes it rigid.

 Thus, you have got a clear idea regarding the major loopholes.
 If you possess any of them, it is advisable to rectify them immediately.
-Contact us today for a friendly advice.
+Contact us today for a piece of friendly advice.